 Write and write and write

 The next step is where some people fall off.
-You must roll up your sleeves and write and write and write.
+You must roll up your sleeves and write.
 Make regular progress and do not allow too many breaks between writing sessions.

 It might help to keep a log of how many words you write each day.
 Make a game of it!
 Create a target.
 See if you can write something each day, setting a minimum number of words to be written, such as 500 words per day?

-Do not edit as you write, just get all the information out of your mind and onto paper (or your word processing document).
+Do not edit as you write, just get all the information out of your mind and onto your laptop.
 There will be time to edit later.